Summerstage 2018 Open Now

 “My son cried the last day, he was so sad it was over”

-Stone Soup’s Summer Camps will be taking place in three parks from June 23 through August 29.
+Stone Soup’s Summer Camps will be taking place in two parks from June 18 through August 31.
 Below is some important information about the camps.
 Here are some links you may find helpful:

 When should I be there?

 An adult will be present by 8:30 am each morning.